The driver licence is a key identity document which unfortunately makes it attractive for those wanting to commit fraud or steal your identity.

 Now, the increased sophistication of identity fraud has grown and the a key part of preventing criminals stealing your information or manufacturing false identity documents in your name is being able to verify your ID photo.

 Tasmania is working with the Australian Government and other states and territories in implementing the nation-wide approach and interoperability.

 All driver licensing jurisdictions in Australia currently enable verification of identity through the Document Verification Service and will participate in the National Facial Biometric Matching Capability.

-When fully operational this will enable the use of facial biometrics to verify an individual’s identity by checking their image against those held for primary identity documents including drivers licences, passports and visas.
+This will enable the use of facial identification to verify an individual’s identity by checking their image against those held for primary identity documents in the community including driver licences, passports and visas.

 The system will provide robust privacy safeguards to ensure the security of personal information.

 Tasmania has uploaded our driver licence information to the secure system in preparation for the full nation-wide rollout, until the NDLFRS is operational this data will not be available for Face Matching Services.